 This course covers the fundamentals of genetics, with an emphasis on human traits and diseases.
 Topics include Mendelian genetics, simple and complex traits, genetic diseases, the human genome, and testing for human traits and diseases.
 After establishing a foundation in genetics, we will discuss mechanisms underlying differentiation and development in humans.
 We will focus on events that lead to gastrulation and the establishment of the body plan (how humans develop from an un-patterned egg into a recognizable human form).
 Other topics may include limb development and stem cell biology.

-Instructor(s): O. Pineda-Catalan, Staff.
+Instructor(s): O. Pineda-Catalan, R. Dutt.
 Terms Offered: Spring.
 L.

-Prerequisite(s): BIOS 20170; must be taken concurrently with BIOS 20172.
+Prerequisite(s): Not open to students who have not completed BIOS 20170.
+Must be taken concurrently with BIOS 20172.

 Fundamentals Sequences for Biological Sciences Majors